Soil Themes > Soil Contamination

 - (After 2007) ESDAC and the indicator "Progress in management of contaminated sites" (CSI 015):

 In the context of the development of the European Soil Data Centre (ESDAC) by JRC, considered as a focal point for soil related data in Europe, it was jointly decided by the European Environment Agency (EEA) and Joint Research Centre (JRC) that all soil data management activities carried out by EEA in collaboration with EIONET will be transferred to the JRC.
 This decision took place at the "EIONET Workshop on Soil" in September 2007 with representatives from DG ENV, EEA and JRC, together with representatives from the EIONET 'National Reference Centres for Soil' and members of the Steering Committee of the 'European Soil Bureau Network'.
 After the Brussels 2007 EIONET Workshop and a consecutive workshop in 2009, in which data needs by EEA and DG ENV were expressed, and in which a number of actions were planned.
 ESDAC embarked on two major data collections.
 One on 'soil organic carbon' and 'soil erosion' in 2009-2010, and one on 'contaminated sites' in 2011-2012., the latter aiming at making an update of the indicator "Progress in management of contaminated sites".
 For the EIONET Data Collection on Contaminated Sites 2011, EIONET countries were asked to provide their updated information on various variables related to contaminated sites, following a questionnaire which was not very different from similar exercises conducted by the EEA before 2007.
-The draft report of the data collection exercise is used as input to the JRC Reference Report "Progress in the Management of Contaminated Sites in Europe", due end 2014.
-In the meantime, the results of the exercise were also used in a scientific paper: Panagos, P., Van Liedekerke, M., Yigini, Y., Montanarella, L. 2013.
+The draft report of the data collection exercise is used as input to the JRC Reference Report "Progress in the Management of Contaminated Sites in Europe".
+The results of the exercise were also used in a scientific paper: Panagos, P., Van Liedekerke, M., Yigini, Y., Montanarella, L. 2013.
 Contaminated Sites in Europe: Review of the Current Situation Based on Data Collected through a European Network.
 Journal of Environmental and Public Health, vol. 2013, Article ID 158764, pp 1-11. doi:10.1155/2013/158764.

 - Additional information on National/European approaches can be found in the sites below